kennethleungty/MLOps-Specialization-Notes/README.md

-# MLOps Specialization Course (DeepLearningAI) Notes Compilation
+# MLOps Specialization Course (DeepLearning.AI) Notes Compilation

 #### Lesson Notes for Machine Learning Engineering in Production (MLOps) Specialization course (by DeepLearningAI and Andrew Ng) on Coursera